| Enterprise | ||||

 using it anymore) in which you want to terminate such connections and put the

-There are multiple ways to approach this problem of active connections preventing a virtual cluster from sleeping:
+There are multiple ways to approach this problem of active connections preventing a tenant cluster from sleeping:

 - You can tell the platform to timeout idle streaming connections (such as

 sleepmode.loft.sh/ignore-active-conntections: 'true'.
-This will put a virtual cluster to sleep even though there still might be open connections such askubectl execorkubectl port-forward. - Configure your kubelets with the flag
+This will put a tenant cluster to sleep even though there still might be open connections such askubectl execorkubectl port-forward. - Configure your kubelets with the flag

 --streaming-connection-idle-timeout duration(see Kubernetes docs).
 This behaves essentially as option 1, however this configuration is independent of the platform.